sh-dv/hat.sh/docs/docs.md

 <br>

-the app should be running on https://localhost:3000
+The app should be running on https://localhost:3000

 <br>

-if you wish to build and export the app. run :
+If you wish to build and export the app. run :

 ```bash
 npm run build